cartolinks/assessment/senior-python-fullstack-engineer.md

 team to review in a single sitting.
 A good “rule of thumb” is to aim to complete the project in 3-4 PRs.

-Our team will do their best to provide a high quality review of the submitted pull requests in a reasonable time frame.
-You are spending your time on this, we are going to contribute our time too.

-After the final submission, the interview team will assemble and vote using +1, -2 anonymous voting system: +1 is submitted whenever a team member accepts the submission, -2 otherwise.
-In case of a positive result, we will connect you to our HR and recruiting teams, who will work out the details and present an offer.

-In case of a negative score result, the hiring manager will contact you and send a list of key observations from the team that affected the result.

 ## Code and project ownership